fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

   * Hoping I can get VR working, but there are some potentially confounding hardware issues with my setup.
     * My desktop sits in separate closet and I use a USB-over-ethernet adapter that I have been having some signal integrity issues with to connect to it from my desk.
 * 3D Printing with PrusaSlicer (or if it ever gets published to Flathub, OrcaSlicer)
+  * I do a bit of 3D modeling as well, but since that's in Onshape (a browser based CAD tool) it shouldn't really matter what distro I'm in.
 * Light Development tasks
   * Containers with Podman
   * Go and Node development